iac-reshaping/devtools/README.md

     You may have to enter your password a few times while everything installs.

     Depending on your Internet connection, this may take up to 15 minutes.
 9) VS Code should automatically open after the previous step.
-If not, open the *workspace* at `~/iac/devtools/autumn/workspace/iac-autumn.code-workspace` and follow the instructions in the [toolchain project](https://github.com/iac-reshaping/devtools/blob/main/autumn/workspace/test/toolchain) to test that your tools are functioning correctly.
-To do this open VS Code, and select "File->Open Workspace from File...", then navigate to the workspace file.
+If not, open the *workspace* at `~/iac/devtools/autumn/workspace/iac-autumn.code-workspace`; to do this open VS Code, and select "File->Open Workspace from File...", then navigate to the workspace file.
+10) Follow the instructions in the [toolchain project](https://github.com/iac-reshaping/devtools/blob/main/autumn/workspace/test/toolchain) to test that your tools are functioning correctly.
+This folder is already downloaded and can be found in your VS Code workspace you just opened.

 ### Mac OS Monterey and Ubuntu 22.04